 Remember this: Design is your strategic peer.
 Your logo, your look, is king.
 And if it’s important now, it’s going to be even more important for building the companies of the future.

-Consider this: Most everybody is working with the same resources.
-Everybody’s got the processing power, the broadband speeds, and the cloud services.
+Consider this: Most of everybody is working with the same resources.
+Everybody’s got the processing power, the broadband speeds, and the cloud services, such as AMP.
 For most consumer and SaaS businesses, the playing field is pretty tech level.
 For most startups, it isn't the technology that makes or breaks them.

 But you know what does?
 Design.